MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 ## Other considerations

-- If you use a network virtual appliance, consider monitoring trace logs between both on-premises and Azure.
+- If you use a network virtual appliance, consider monitoring trace logs between on-premise and Azure resources.
 Ensure monitoring is in place between Azure and Azure VMware Solution.

 - To help with storage concerns on the vSAN, consider using [Azure disk pools (preview)](/azure/virtual-machines/disks-pools-deploy) or [Azure NetApp Files](/azure/azure-netapp-files/) to extend your storage footprint into Azure native storage services.